openhive-network/devportal/_tutorials-python/submit_post.md

 ## Intro

 The beem library has a built-in function to transmit transactions to the blockchain.
-We are using the [`transactionbuilder`](https://beem.readthedocs.io/en/latest/beem.transactionbuilder.html) in the the library.
+We are using the [`transactionbuilder`](https://beem.readthedocs.io/en/latest/beem.transactionbuilder.html) in the library.
 It should be noted that comments and new post are both treated as the `comment` operation with the only difference being that a comment/reply has an additional parameter containing the `parent_author`/`parent_permlink` that corresponds to the original post/comment.

 * _author_ - The account that you are posting from
 * _title_ - The title of the post